spezold/mvloader/readme.md

    system, and
-2. ``Volume`` provides a voxel representation (called `aligned_volume`) with the voxel axes aligned as closely as possible to the user's choice of anatomical world coordinate system, which simplifies visualizing volumes in (almost) correct orientation without the need for interpolation.
+2. ``Volume`` provides a voxel representation (called `aligned_volume`) with the voxel axes aligned as closely as possible to the user's choice of anatomical world coordinate system.
+This representation simplifies visualizing volumes in *almost* correct anatomical orientation and processing data differently and consistently along different body axes.
+The `aligned_volume` representation is therefore suitable for cases in which one is not interested in a *precise* alignment, which, in turn, would generally require an expensive interpolation of the voxel data.

 ### Voxel Data Representations